christopheryoung/chrisyoung/site/prose/blog/posts/2007-11-24_korean_cuisine_day.markdown

 <img src="/media/explananda/IMG_3012.jpg" alt="Fried mandoo" width="500px" />

 And now for the Soon tobu gigae.
-This is a soup made from pork, onions, scallions, bean paste, hot pepper paste, hot pepper flakes, silken tofu, zucchini, and shittake mushrooms.
+This is a soup made from pork, onions, scallions, bean paste, hot pepper paste, hot pepper flakes, silken tofu, zucchini, and shiitake mushrooms.
 Here are some of the ingredients:

 <img src="/media/explananda/IMG_2989.jpg" alt="Ingredients" width="500px" />